Mwandigha/cprlogit/R_code_complete_data/README.md

 # User input

-Head to head comparison using pairwise deleted data may b performed by running "logit.penalised.comparison()" function.
+Head to head comparison using pairwise deleted data may be performed by running "logit.penalised.comparison()" function.
 Below is a demonstration using data (not shared) where three clinical variables (oxygen saturation, age and sex) and an outcome (met.end.point.updated) are used.
-Lasso regression is fitted using the R package glmnet  with alpha=1 (ridge =0 and elastic net any value between 0 and 1).
+Lasso regression is fitted using the R package glmnet  with alpha=1 (alternativel, set ridge = 0 or  any value between 0 and 1 for elastic net).
 The $\lambda$ value is the regularisation parameter estimated using cross validation.
 Please visit https://glmnet.stanford.edu/articles/glmnet.html for more information.

 ```{r eval = FALSE, echo = FALSE}